keboola/connection-docs/components/use-cases/ecommerce.md

 ### Shoptet Analytics

+This extractor allows you to download data from Shoptet permalinks.

 {: .image-popup}
 ![Shoptet Data Source](/components/use-cases/ecommerce/---------------.png)

-This extractor allows you to download data from Shoptet permalinks.
 Find all links in your Shoptet account.

-Example: Go to customers and click on Export.
+Example: Go to Customers and click **Export**.
 On the bottom you’ll see a link looking like this: https://www.yourshopaddress.domain/export/customers.xml?ip=11.111.111.1111&hash=somehash

 - Set the shop name.
 - Set the Base URL of the store.